keesiemeijer/insert-content/README.md

 ### Inserted Content
 The inserted content will be wrapped in a HTML paragraph element `<p></p>` by default.
 * Use the `parent_element` argument to wrap the inserted content in any other block-level HTML element.

-As a bonus the content you want to insert can contain HTML as well.

-**Note**: These functions are not intended for inserting content in full HTML pages (with a doctype, head and body).
-They are for inserting content after a number of paragraphs in a string containing HTML (with paragraphs), like blog post content.

 ## Usage
 Include the `insert-content.php` file in your project to make use of the `insert_content()` function.